Implementation Science Concentration

 1. Define implementation science

-5. Develop an implementation science proposal
+5. Develop implementation science research and program proposals

 Quantitative Methods Competencies

-1. Apply and critically evaluate the use of quantitative methods to design, adapt, and deliver health interventions, implementation strategies, and policies in routine practice
+1. Apply and critically evaluate the use of quantitative methods to design, adapt, and deliver health interventions, implementation strategies, and policies

 Qualitative and Mixed Methods Competencies

-Evidence-to-Practice Methods Competencies
+Policy Methods Competencies